BadPirate/xmrig-docker/README.md

 ### Usage

-#### Docker Compose (Monerod + P2Pool + XMRig)
+#### Docker Compose (Monerod + P2Pool + XMRig + Tor)

-This repo includes a full local stack using Monerod, P2Pool, and XMRig.
+This repo includes a full local stack using Monerod, P2Pool, Tor, and XMRig.
 The miner connects to P2Pool over the internal Docker network, and the wallet address is provided to P2Pool (not XMRig).

 Quick start: